datastaxdevs/workshop-nosqlbench/homework/homework.md

 1. Make sure that four times as many writes to `himages` as to `husers` occur. _Hint: use the `ratio` parameter in one of the rampup operations - see the provided sample workloads for examples._

 2. At the top of the file there are several "anonymized" bindings to choose from.
 Use them to finalize the `INSERT` and `SELECT` statements in the _rampup_ and _main_ phases, by replacing the `{???}` parts.
-The choice must satisfy the required benchmarking specifications, besides of course matching the data types in the Astra DB tables. _Hint: Look at the docs and try testing with `driver=stdout` and very small cycle numbers for quickly seeing what the binding contents look like._
+The choice must satisfy the required benchmarking specifications, besides of course matching the data types in the Astra DB tables. _Hints: (1) Look at the docs on bindings; and (2) test with `driver=stdout` and very small cycle numbers for a quick assessment of what the various bindings are._

 3. Check that the bindings appearing in the `SELECT` statement ensure many reads will look for rows that cannot have been inserted. _Tip: what does the function `Mod(N)` do as the cycle number increases?_